 The Future of Afro-Sound

-Zimbabwe’s celebrated young band, Mokoomba return to The Apex on 24 October.
-With their enthusiastic mix of pan-African styles and Tonga rhythms, Mokoomba have propelled themselves into the vanguard of fresh new talent emerging from Zimbabwe.
+Delivering an unforgettable live experience, Zimbabwe’s celebrated young band, Mokoomba return to The Apex on 27 July with their enthusiastic mix of pan-African styles and Tonga rhythms.

 Zimbabwe was once the powerhouse of African popular music, with artists such as Bhundu Boys and Black Umfolosi.
 Now, following in their footsteps, Mokoomba have been hailed as the most impressive band the country has produced in recent memory.
-The electrifying intensity of lead singer Mathias Muzaza and the band of energetic young musicians bring a rollercoaster ride of raw energy and youthful passion in contagiously joyful performances.
+The incredible vocal range and electrifying intensity of lead singer Mathias Muzaza, together with the band of energetic young musicians, bring raw energy and youthful passion in contagiously joyful performances.

 Songlines Magazines have declared them to be “the new hotshots of Pan-African funkiness”, while fRoots Magazine likens Muzaza’s outstanding vocals to Kanda Bongo Man and Baaba Maal.

-The Zambesi River touches 5 African countries and visitors from all around the world come to see Victoria Falls.
-Living in a melting pot of diverse cultures gave Mokoomba’s music an international perspective from the beginning.
-Marcus Gora explained, "when you were growing up there, you couldn't escape different cultures, languages and musical influences.
-There was music from the local Tonga tradition, Congolese rumba and soukous, funk, pop from the Beatles, and even country."
-This helps to explain their fresh and original music, using Tonga rhythms and offsetting them with Congolese grooves with dashes of Rap, Ska and Latin.
+The Zambesi River touches five African countries and visitors from all around the world come to see Victoria Falls, creating a melting pot of diverse cultures.
+This helps to explain Mokoomba’s enjoyable and danceable fusion of Afrobeat, Tonga rhythms and Congolese grooves, complemented with dashes of Rap, Ska and Latin.